dorianriepe/train-departure-display/README.md

 # Train Departure Display
-A "Deutsche Bahn styled" web page to view the next departures at a particular station.
+A "Deutsche Bahn styled" webpage to view the next departures at a particular station.
 Extensive information about the delay is displayed.

 ## Quick start